bermudi/botitibotpy/ai_context/architecture_overview.md

 This directory contains files for scheduling and managing tasks:

--   `exceptions.py`: Defines custom exceptions, such as `RateLimitError`, which includes a `retry_after` attribute.
+-   `exceptions.py`: Defines custom exceptions, such as `RateLimitError`, which includes:
+    -   Operation type ("auth", "write", "read")
+    -   Backoff time in seconds
+    -   Error message
 -   `queue_manager.py`: Manages a priority queue of tasks using `heapq`, including:
     -   Task prioritization with `HIGH`, `MEDIUM`, and `LOW` priorities using `TaskPriority` enum
     -   Concurrent task execution with configurable limits using `asyncio.Semaphore`
+    -   Operation-specific rate limit tracking
-    -   Rate limit handling with exponential backoff and retry using `RateLimitError`
+    -   Rate limit status checking and delay calculation
     -   Task cancellation and cleanup using `cancel_task`
     -   Queue status monitoring using `get_queue_status`
     -   Resource management with semaphores